wayne987/tp/docs/DeveloperGuide.md

 **Use case: Add a daily weight record**

 **MSS**
-1. User requests to add a weight record
-2. User inputs the date and weight
+1. User inputs the date and weight using the add command.
 3. User sees the newly added weight record of the day.

     Use case ends.